mapattacker/datascience/unsupervised.rst

   from Python Data Science Handbook by Jake VanderPlas

-`BIC` or `AIC` are used to determine the optimal number of clusters, the former usually recommends a simpler model.
+`BIC` or `AIC` are used to determine the optimal number of clusters using the elbow diagram, the former usually recommends a simpler model.
 Note that number of clusters or components measures how well GMM works as a density estimator, not as a clustering algorithm.

 .. code:: python